marciogualtieri/SwiftRKey/README.md

 - Model Usage: Check the [R library that encapsulates the prediction algorithm](./R/model).

-**TL;DR:** if you're looking for a very high level overview, there's a slidify presentation available [here](https://marciogualtieri.github.io/SwiftRKey/presentation/index.html).
+> **TL;DR:** if you're looking for a very high level overview, a [slidify presentation](https://marciogualtieri.github.io/SwiftRKey/presentation/index.html) is available.